-Minestrone combines lots of vegetables with a savory broth, noodles and Italian sausage.
-Delicious and hearty!
+Minestrone Soup combines vegetables with a savory broth, noodles and Italian sausage.
+A delicious and hearty soup recipe!

 Sundays are all about routine in our house.